 Can you tell which is a print and which is an original piece?
 Let’s find out.

-An original piece is a hand-made final iteration of a piece of work.
+An original piece is a handmade, final iteration of a work of art.

-For me, that means I've sourced and authenticated a bag, cut it to size, mounted the canvas, sketched the shape, gessoed and sandpapered where the painting will go, and then painted it, sealed it and finally framed it.
+For me, this means I’ve sourced and authenticated a bag, cut it to size, mounted the canvas, sketched the shape, applied gesso, sanded the surface where the painting will go, and then painted, sealed, and finally framed it.

 Okay, but what is a print?

 A print is a reproduction of an original piece.
-This can mean many things to many artists.
-For me, I create my prints in-house on archival Hahnemühle bamboo paper that are (most often) true to original size.
+This can mean different things to different artists.
+For me, I create my prints in-house on archival Hahnemühle bamboo paper, which is (most often) true to the original size.

-Meaning, I've photographed my original piece, edited it in Adobe Lightroom to make it as close to perfect as possible, and then printed it on archival (museum quality) premium paper.
-(Honestly, I go through anywhere from 5-10 edits and tests before I get a reproduction I'm happy with.)
+This means I’ve photographed my original piece, edited it in Adobe Lightroom to make it as close to perfect as possible, and then printed it on archival, museum-quality premium paper.
+(Honestly, I go through anywhere from 5 to 10 edits and tests before I get a reproduction I’m happy with.)

-When framed my prints are practically identical to originals - only lacking in the original texture.
+When framed, my prints are practically identical to the originals—only lacking the original texture.

 Did you figure it out?